Kappa-Dev/KAMIStudio/README.md

 ## Installation with a Docker container

 KAMIStudio provides an image for creation of a Docker container with all the required packages, as well as databases installed and configured.
 First, you need to make sure that you have installed Docker (https://docs.docker.com/install/#server) and the Docker Compose tool (https://docs.docker.com/compose/install/) on your machine.
+On desktop systems like Docker Desktop for Mac and Windows, Docker Compose is included as part of those desktop installs.
 Then, to create a container, go to the folder with the source of KAMIStudio and run:

 ```
 sudo docker-compose build